Skip to main content

 La Fayette, Georgia · FDIC Cert #9245

-Bank of Lafayette Georgia is an FDIC-insured bank (Certificate #9245) with $407M in total assets and $368M in total deposits as of the Q2 2024 Call Report.
-Headquartered in La Fayette, Georgia, the bank maintains a Tier 1 capital ratio of 0.00% (Critically Undercapitalized) and a nonperforming loan ratio of 0.67%.
-BankHealthData assigns a composite Health Grade of C (57/100).
+This is the FDIC profile for Bank of Lafayette Georgia, an FDIC-insured bank (Certificate #9245) with $407M in total assets and $368M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
+Headquartered in La Fayette, Georgia, the bank maintains a Tier 1 capital ratio of 9.01% (Well-Capitalized) and a nonperforming loan ratio of 0.67%.
+BankHealthData assigns a composite Health Grade of B (76/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Bank of Lafayette Georgia (FDIC cert 9245) is a community bank — $407M in total assets, $368M in deposits, serving the La Fayette, Georgia area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.

-Tier 1 capital ratio is not disclosed in the most recent Call Report — unusual but possible for new institutions or those filing under specific regulatory exemptions.
+Capital position is adequate: Tier 1 capital ratio of 9.01% meets the 8% well-capitalized threshold but does not provide substantial buffer above it.
+Adequate capital is regulatory-acceptable but leaves less room for absorbing unexpected losses.
 Asset quality is normal: non-performing loan ratio of 0.67% sits in the typical 0.5-2% range for healthy U.S. banks.
 Some NPL is unavoidable in any meaningful lending portfolio.
 Liquidity is very high: 56.0% of assets in liquid form, well above peer norms.
 Very high liquidity sometimes reflects a bank still building out its loan portfolio or one operating under specific regulatory liquidity requirements.

 Source: FDIC BankFind API — Call Report data.